b-e-p/bep/README.md

 `bep -l python install github=bepy/bep`

-In the same vein, Bep can uninstall itself; if Bep was initially installed locally, then to *Uninstall Bep*:
+In the same vein, Bep can uninstall itself; if Bep was initially installed locally, then **To Uninstall Bep**:

 `bep -l python remove github=bep`

-Or *to remove everything Bep installed, including Bep itself*:
+Or **To remove everything Bep installed, including Bep itself**:

 `bep remove ALL`